mosaicml/composer/docs/source/getting_started/using_composer.rst

         trainer.fit()

-   For a comprehensive list of training arguments, see: :doc:`/trainer`
+   For a comprehensive list of training arguments, see :doc:`/trainer`.

 .. _yahp: https://github.com/mosaicml/yahp